ibm-cloud-docs/was-for-vsi/getting-started.md

 7. Select a location.
 8. Attach the **Public gateway**.
 9. Review your data and click **Create virtual private cloud**.
 10. After the VPC is created, review **Access control lists** and **Security groups** for your VPC.
-Then, enable inbound and outbound traffic for the ports 80, 8008, 8879, 9060, 9080, 9043, and 9443.
+Ensure inbound and outbound traffic is permitted for the ports 22, 80, 443, 9043, 9060, 9080, and 9443.

 ### Provision one or more VSIs